Epiforge/Extensions/README.md

 * `ReadOnlyObservableRangeDictionary<TKey, TValue>` is a read-only wrapper for any classes implementing `IObservableRangeDictionary<TKey, TValue>`.

 ### Specialized
-* `EquatableList<T>` is an immutable list of items which may be compared with other instances of the same type and produces a hash code based on the permutation of its contents.
+* `EquatableList<T>` is an immutable list of items which may be compared with other instances of the same type and produces a hash code based on the permutation of its contents
-* `NullableKeyDictionary<TKey, TValue>` and `NullableKeySortedDictionary<TKey, TValue>` are very slim implementations of `IDictionary<TKey, TValue>` that allow a single null key (useful for some edge cases in which a null key is simply going to happen and you need to be able to deal with it; otherwise, use other dictionary classes).
+* `NullableKeyDictionary<TKey, TValue>` and `NullableKeySortedDictionary<TKey, TValue>` are very slim implementations of `IDictionary<TKey, TValue>` that allow a single null key (useful for some edge cases in which a null key is simply going to happen and you need to be able to deal with it; otherwise, use other dictionary classes)
 * `OrderedHashSet<T>` is a counterpart to the BCL's `HashSet<T>` that maintains the order of the elements in the set.
 All operations are still *O(1)*, just like the original, but if you enumerate over it you will get elements in the exact order they were added.
-There are also methods for manipulating the order.
+There are also methods for manipulating the order

 ## <img src="Epiforge.Extensions.Expressions/NuGet.jpg" alt="Expressions" style="float: left !important; padding-right: 0.5em !important;"> Expressions
 [![Epiforge.Extensions.Expressions Nuget](https://img.shields.io/nuget/v/Epiforge.Extensions.Expressions.svg?logo=nuget) ![Downloads](https://img.shields.io/nuget/dt/epiforge.extensions.expressions)](https://www.nuget.org/packages/Epiforge.Extensions.Expressions)

 This library has useful tools for dealing with expressions:

-* `ExpressionEqualityComparer` - Defines methods to support the comparison of expression trees for equality.
+* `ExpressionEqualityComparer` - Defines methods to support the comparison of expression trees for equality
 * `ExpressionExtensions`, providing:
-  * `Duplicate` - Duplicates the specified expression tree.
+  * `Duplicate` - Duplicates the specified expression tree
-  * `SubstituteMethods` - Recursively scans an expression tree to replace invocations of specific methods with replacement methods.
+  * `SubstituteMethods` - Recursively scans an expression tree to replace invocations of specific methods with replacement methods

 ### Observable
 This library accepts a `LambdaExpression` and arguments to pass to it, dissects the `LambdaExpression`'s body, and hooks into change notification events for properties (`INotifyPropertyChanged`), collections (`INotifyCollectionChanged`), and dictionaries (`Epiforge.Extensions.Collections.INotifyDictionaryChanged`).